My 6 Stages of Grief When Dealing With Mean Emails

-What if this person right?
+Is this person is right?
 What if the way I’m being treated is what I deserve?
-What if I really am as small as she’s saying I am?
+What if I really am as small as they’re saying I am?

-Of course she’s right!
-I’m the worst and everyone else who was nice to me doesn’t know what they’re talking about and this person knows everything and sees right through me.
+Of course they’re right!
+I’m the worst and everyone else who was nice to me doesn’t know what they’re talking about.
+This person knows everything and sees right through me.
 I’ve been found out.
 It’s all over.

 4. Break for cookies.

 5. Phone a friend about the rude email.

 Hmm, maybe I should tell someone I love and respect about this and see what they think.
 Maybe I need to change.
 Do I need to improve?
 Maybe I need to do something better.

 I’ve recently come to terms with the fact that I am a sensitive person.
 I’m trying to let that be OK, and potentially even make it an asset.
 But it still makes rude emails like this much harder.

 Sometimes when I get a rude email and it’s clear that the person is being unnecessarily offensive, I can move on relatively easily.
 Other times, I understand that person’s personality enough to know they are generally curt and don’t mean anything personal.
 While I am a “!!” and “:)” kind of person, it’s cool if you’re a “.” and “OK” kind of person.